-However, being contactable by other users can sometimes be advantageous.
 Many members use a semi-disposable address for MetaFilter only so that people can contact them.
-The admins also have the email address you used when you signed up, and may use it to contact you for admin reasons.
-They will not give out this address, and it is not available to other users.
-You can use MeFiMail for contacting other users and being contacted if you don't want to have a user-facing email address.
+You can also use MeFiMail for contacting other users and being contacted if you don't want to have a user-facing email address.

-If you contribute to other online communities, you can link to your profiles at some other sites from your MetaFilter profile page. (
+If you contribute to other online communities, you can link to your profile at other sites from your MetaFilter profile page in two different ways.

-announced here) To add a link, click on "Preferences" at the top of any page, and scroll down to the bottom of the "Customize Metafilter" page.
+To add a specific link that appears in the "Also On" section, click on "Preferences" or "Prefs" at the top of any page, and scroll down to the bottom of the "Customize Metafilter" page.
 Under the heading "Social Apps", choose a service name from the drop-down menu and then enter your username at that site.
 If you want to add another link, click "add another service" and you'll get another menu/name combo.
 When you're finished, click "Save your Preferences" to save everything.

 If you want to remove a link to a site you've added, go back to editing your profile.
 Clear your username for the link you want to remove and click "Save your Preferences".
 The link won't show up on your profile anymore.